diramugodana/ai_tutor/IMPLEMENTATION_SUMMARY.md

 ## Code Quality Checks

-✅ All files pass syntax validation
+- All files pass syntax validation
-✅ All imports resolve correctly
+- All imports resolve correctly
-✅ Pydantic models instantiate correctly
+- Pydantic models instantiate correctly
-✅ Response validation works
+- Response validation works
-✅ Changes committed to git
+- Changes committed to version control

 ---

 ## Backward Compatibility

-⚠️ **This is a breaking change for existing frontend code.**
+**Note:** This is a breaking change for existing frontend code.

-If you have a Next.js frontend already consuming the old format, you'll need to update the parsing logic to match the new schemas.
+If a frontend is already consuming the old format, the parsing logic will need to be updated to match the new schemas.
 See `API_RESPONSE_REFERENCE.md` for TypeScript type definitions.

 ---